 On 18 December 2020, the AER published its preliminary position on TransGrid and ElectraNet’s applications to amend their existing revenue determinations to account for the costs of delivering the new South Australia to New South Wales interconnector (Project EnergyConnect) in the 2018–23 regulatory control period.

 At that time, the AER considered that it was unable to make a final determination on TransGrid and ElectraNet's applications because the businesses had not yet committed to proceed with the project as required by the defined contingent project trigger event.
-Our preliminary assessment was that the prudent and efficient capital cost for the project was $2.15 billion, a 9 per cent reduction from the $2.4 billion initially proposed by TransGrid and ElectraNet.
+Our preliminary assessment was that the prudent and efficient capital cost for the project was $2.15 billion, a 9 per cent reduction from the $2.36 billion initially proposed by TransGrid and ElectraNet.

 Our role is to determine the prudent and efficient capital and operating costs required to construct the Project EnergyConnect contingent project, and the incremental revenue that TransGrid and ElectraNet may recover within the 2018–23 regulatory control period to fund the project.

 Funding for additional revenue for a contingent project is permitted under clause 6A.8.2 of the National Electricity Rules through an adjustment to maximum allowed revenues under existing revenue determinations.
 In order for a transmission network service provider to be able to apply to amend its revenue determination to increase allowed revenues for a contingent project, the specified trigger event must have occurred.
-We are only required to determine the expenditures and incremental revenue required to deliver the contingent project if we are satisfied that the pre-defined trigger event has occurred.